MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 - **Governance of the disaster recovery plans:** Treat disaster recovery plans with the same level of importance as incident response plans.
 Disaster recovery plans should be:

-  - Version-controlled to ensure that teams are always working with the most recent version.
-Additionally, the versioning can be audited for accuracy and compliance.
+  - Version-controlled to ensure that teams are always working with the most recent version and that versioning can be audited for accuracy and compliance.

   - Stored in highly available and secure storage.

   - Reviewed regularly and updated when changes to the environment are needed.

 - **Governance of disaster recovery drills:** Disaster recovery drills aren't only for training on the plans but also serve as learning opportunities to improve the plan itself.
 They can also help refine operational or design standards.
 Meticulous record keeping of disaster recovery drills helps identify areas for improvement and ensures compliance with auditing requirements for disaster preparedness.
-By storing these records in the same repository as the plans, you can keep everything organized and secure.
+By storing these records in the same repository as the plans, you can help keep everything organized and secure.

 ## Sustaining secure governance